postrust/postrust/docs/api-reference.md

 # API Reference

-Complete reference for the Postrust REST API.
+Complete reference for the Postrust REST and GraphQL APIs.

 ## Endpoints

-### Tables and Views
+### Tables and Views (REST)

 | Method | Endpoint | Description |
 |--------|----------|-------------|